ChandanArya20/TalkifyBackend2.0/README.md

 # Talkify Backend - A Realtime Chat App

+Welcome to the Takify backend service!
+This service powers the Takify real-time chat application, providing essential functionality and managing the database interactions.
-This is the backend service for the E-Commerce Bookstore application.
-It is developed using Spring Boot and serves as the backbone of the bookstore application.
+It is developed using Spring Boot and serves as the backbone of Takify real-time chat application.
 It provides a lot of API to handle HTTP request and also manage databse.

 ## Live Demo